 Shortly after leaving port the first seabirds to join the boat will be White-chinned Petrel, Sooty Shearwater and Cape Gannet.
-Further from shore an occasional albatross will inspect our wake and as we reach deeper waters they may be almost continually in view.
+Further from the shore, an occasional albatross will inspect our wake and as we reach deeper waters they may be almost continually in view.

 We may spot a long-liner before we even sight the fishing boat itself, simply from the cloud of birds following it, and once one has been sighted we will steam directly for its wake.
 The commonest birds associated with the long-liners are Black-browed, Shy, Atlantic Yellow-nosed and Indian Yellow-nosed Albatrosses, Cape and White-chinned Petrels, Great and Sooty Shearwaters and Cape Gannets.
 We should also find smaller numbers of Southern and Northern Giant Petrels, Wilson’s and Black-bellied Storm-Petrels, Arctic Skuas (or Parasitic Jaegers), Subantarctic Skuas, Arctic Terns (newly arrived from the breeding grounds) and dainty Sabine’s Gulls.
 There are literally thousands of birds around some of the boats and seeing seabirds in these numbers, with huge albatrosses repeatedly sweeping past our vessel at very close range, is an unforgettable experience.

 We shall also be looking out for less common species such as Wandering Albatross and European Storm-Petrel and if conditions are sufficiently windy, Soft-plumaged and Great-winged Petrels.

 The Cape peninsula gives some shelter to False Bay and here we may well come across a pod of Southern Right Whales loafing at the water’s surface, while there is also a slim chance of a Bryde’s Whale or a Humpback Whale.